chrismailer/chrismailer.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hey!
-My name is Chris and I'm currently finalising my masters degree at the University fo Cape Town which I spent designing and controlling legged robots.
-For as long as I can remember I've been building and taking things apart.
-The coupling of hardware, electronics, software, and control and its ability to make a machine **come alive** has always fascinated and inspired me.
+My name is Chris and I'm currently finalising my masters degree at the University of Cape Town which I spent designing and controlling legged robots.
+You can read more about these robots under my [projects](https://chrismailer.github.io/projects/).

-When I'm not tinkering or building things, I love surfing and sailing.
+When I'm not builidng things or working on robots, I love surfing and sailing.
 At the beginning of 2023 I competed in the [Cape to Rio South Atlantic yacht race](https://en.wikipedia.org/wiki/South_Atlantic_Race) which is the longest continent-to-continent yacht race in the southern hemisphere.
-We broke our rudder and ended up on St Helena where I jumped on another boat to Brasil, but that's a story for another time.
+We broke our rudder and ended up on the small volcanic island St Helena where I jumped on another boat to Brasil, but that's a story for another time.